gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

 ---

-title: Git Integration + Scriptrunner
+title: Git Integration + ScriptRunner
 description:
 taxonomy:
     category: git-integration-for-jira-data-center

 ---

-ScriptRunner for Jira (GIJ) Data Center/Server is an app available on the Atlassian Marketplace that allows you to extend Jira functionality through the use of built-in and custom groovy scripts.
+[ScriptRunner for Jira Data Center/Server](https://marketplace.atlassian.com/apps/6820/scriptrunner-for-jira?hosting=datacenter&tab=overview) is an app available on the Atlassian Marketplace that allows you to extend Jira functionality through the use of built-in and custom groovy scripts.
 It provides administrators with an in-line editor where you can write groovy scripts.

 These scripts can be scheduled as a job or to be run on an issue transition within Jira workflows or etc. Out-of-the-box, you can find several built-in scripts ready to go, or you may try some recipes to start using a bit of groovy for custom scripts.

 <br>

-## Available API
+## Available APIs

-Which API or functions can be used while creating these scripts?
+Which APIs or functions can be used while creating these scripts?
 See [ScriptRunner API quick reference](https://scriptrunner.adaptavist.com/latest/jira/behaviours-api-quickref.html) at Adaptavist.

 The Git Integration for Jira app provides additional Java API ([GIJFacade interface](/git-integration-for-jira-data-center/scriptrunner-javadoc-git-services-GIJFacade-gij-self-managed/)) allowing you to operate with git information.
-The API is close to [Git integration for Jira REST API](/git-integration-for-jira-data-center/REST-API-gij-self-managed/) and provides similar functionality (and more):
+The API is close to [Git Integration for Jira REST API](/git-integration-for-jira-data-center/REST-API-gij-self-managed/) and provides similar functionality (and more):

 *   **Repositories** - get list of repositories connected, create/delete/update a repository